-Introductory Letter
+Secretary Glen Shor

+Massachusetts Executive Office for

+Administration and Finance

+Massachusetts State House, Room 373

+Boston, MA 02133

+Dear Secretary Shor:

 Data acquisition and analysis is a common and expensive component of many federal and state housing programs.
-Consolidated Plans at the Federal level, and Housing Production Plans within Massachusetts, both entail extensive but generic data requirements.
+Consolidated Plans at the Federal level, and Housing Production Plans within Massachusetts both entail extensive but generic data requirements.
 As a result, municipalities across Massachusetts pull the same datasets and perform the same data analysis to meet the same programmatic requirements.
 Once met, local planners have little incentive to transfer hard-earned institutional knowledge across municipal boundaries.

 Computers excel at performing the same task over-and-over.
 Instead of conducting the same analysis from scratch in 351 Massachusetts cities and towns, we can program a computer to perform it for all cities and towns at once.
 Add an intuitive web interface where planners and the public can access both the analysis and the underlying data, and the result is Housing MA, the Massachusetts Housing Data Portal, online at www.housing.ma.

 This portal provides all of the data needed to conduct a housing needs assessment for a Housing Production Plan under Massachusetts General Law Chapter 40B.
 It offers, in one place, data from the decennial Census, American Community Survey, Comprehensive Housing Assessment Strategy, municipal assessor records, and MAPC population and housing demand projections, along with clear documentation.
 More than that, it provides a state-approvable housing needs assessment for each city and town, complete with dynamically generated text and graphics that planners can view online or download as a Word document.
 Planners who want to dive deeper into the data can export all data and metadata as Excel files.

 Housing.ma does not attempt to automate the housing planning process.
-The goal is to perform low-level and generic analysis more efficiently, so that planners can spend their time on more important matters, such as outreach to key stakeholders, listening to the needs and concerns of residents, identifying key policy recommendations, and drafting a housing plan accordingly.
+The goal of the site is to perform low-level and generic analysis more efficiently, so that planners can spend their time on more important matters, such as outreach to key stakeholders, listening to the needs and concerns of residents, identifying key policy recommendations, and drafting a housing plan accordingly.
 Over the next year, we will work to publicize the site, conduct trainings, and track its use.
-We thank Governor Patrick and the Community Innovative Challenge program for supporting the development of this important tool.
+We thank Governor Patrick and the Community Innovative Challenge (CIC) program for supporting the development of this important tool.

 Sincerely,